 - 1. Supervisor: Each candidate is assigned a Lewis & Clark supervisor who is an experienced elementary teacher or administrator who is not currently in the classroom.
 Many of our supervisors are retired educators who bring a wealth of experience to their work.
 The supervisor will visit each candidate in their classroom at least seven times during the year.
 If candidates find themselves struggling in the classroom, the supervisor is a primary source of support. - 2.
-Cohort Coordinator: The cohort coordinator serves as the candidate's first contact if they have a question or concern about the program or any academic issue.
-Candidates meet in a weekly Seminar and can schedule additional individual meeting time with the cohort coordinator as needed. - 3.
+Seminar instructor: The seminar instructor serves as the candidate's first contact if they have a question or concern about the program or any academic issue.
+Candidates meet in a weekly seminar class and can schedule additional individual meeting time with the seminar instructor as needed. - 3.
 Clinical Coordinator: The clinical coordinator supports candidates in their field placement sites.
 The clinical coordinator visits each candidate at least twice to observe performance and provide support as needed.
 In addition, the clinical coordinator serves as the primary point of contact with mentors and supervisors.